 Elon's message is clear.
 The Plaid is beyond Ludicrous Mode.
 It's beyond the realm of fast, rapid, brisk, speedy, or any other synonym you can think of.
 Tesla claims a 0 to 60 mph time of 1.99 seconds (with rollout subtracted) and a top speed of 200 mph.
 It can do the quarter-mile in less than ten seconds without breaking a sweat; specifically, Tesla claims 9.23 seconds at a 155-mph trap speed.
-That's what happens when you have almost the full 1,050 lb-ft of torque from 1 rpm although the full 1,020 hp only arrives at 80 mph.
+That's what happens when you have access to an absurd 1,020 hp.

 The Plaid has one electric motor up front and two in the rear, which means it's all-wheel drive.
 But before Tesla fanboys start jumping up and down, celebrating their victory over ICE models and the Porsche Taycan Turbo, there are two things you need to know.
 First, the Tesla feels like the first car to be limited by tire technology.
 There simply isn't a standard production tire that can cope with this kind of repeated abuse.

-Making 1,020 hp and 1,050 lb-ft usable is not an easy task.
+Making 1,020 hp and 1,050 lb-ft of torque is not an easy task.
 Bugatti struggled for more than a decade to make it work in a car with hypercar aerodynamics and underpinnings, making the Plaid even more impressive.

 To produce that much power, Tesla uses its first-ever tri-motor setup: one electric motor up front and two in the rear.
 These are not the same electric motors used in the old Model S but rather reworked versions of the next-generation units from the Model 3.
 The battery pack is 4 kWh down compared to the outgoing model, but prospective owners shouldn't let that stand in their way.
 Tesla's main focus was thermal management.
 Porsche took a long, hard look at the Model S while developing the Taycan, and Tesla returned the favor by doing the same while working on the Plaid.
 Thanks to its new thermal management system, its power delivery is no longer dependent on how much charge is left.
 You get the full 1,020 hp all the way down to zero percent.

 Oddly, Tesla did not copy Porsche's two-speed gearbox.
 The German gearbox allows it to cruise at Autobahn speeds without the motors spinning at a dizzying 20,000 rpm.
 Tesla's solution is still a single-speed gearbox.
 The rotors on the electric motor boast carbon fiber sleeves instead of the usual steel ones to better cope with high RPMs.
-It works a charm, as the Plaid provides breathtaking instantaneous shove, though it has yet to officially go 200 mph as this requires upgraded wheels and tires that will only arrive later on in 2021.
-Until then, the top speed is capped at 163 mph.
+It works a charm, as the Plaid provides breathtaking instantaneous shove.

 Owning one of these things is going to take massive amounts of restraint.
 You need to realize that everything else on the road is slower and that a five-second prod of the throttle will take you to the kind of speed where the survival rate in a crash is virtually zero.
 Unlike an ICE car, the acceleration doesn't taper off at high speed.
 It pulls just as strongly at 100 mph as it does from zero.